 The St. Ambrose University Financial Aid Office provides information on loans for graduate studies.
 Interested DBA candidates should also confer with their human resource department for policies regarding educational reimbursement.

 This is a common method many of our students use to pay for their graduate education.
 Because it varies when companies reimburse their employees, St. Ambrose offers deferred payment until you get reimbursed or until you complete your classes (proof of completion).
 Both options are helpful when you want to avoid the use of personal finances to pay for classes.
 To qualify for employer deferral, our enrollment specialists will be happy to walk you through the process.
 If you aren't sure your employer offers tuition assistance, we recommend speaking with your human resources representative.

 Do you have military benefits you would like to explore?

 We have an admissions specialist who is an expert in military benefits who will work with you to determine available dollars and how to invest this benefit in a St. Ambrose education.
-If neither of these options apply to you, there are federal loans available.
-Graduate students have up to $sau.edu available (2016-17) per academic year for low-interest loans not based on income level.
+If neither of these options pertain to you, there are federal loans available.
+Graduate students have up to $20,500 available per academic year for low-interest loans not based on income level.
 Our Financial Aid Department can help you with any questions.